 Modern society taught us to see most things in a linear and constant fashion mostly to the benefit of industrialization where people are encouraged to act like machines and be constant and predictive.
 In thinking in those terms, we lost sight of how the body really works and even most people in the Paleo community often try to define what an ideal and constant macronutrient ratio would be.

 The human body is always cycling between growth and repair modes.
 Muscle building is a perfect example of this growth and repair cycle where muscle is broken down to then be repaired and made stronger.
 We benefit greatly from constantly cycling through different macronutrient ratios and through periods of fasting and feasting.
-It also places the body in a constant guess work where it’s forced to stay sharp and prevent any waste.
+It also places the body in constant guess work where it's forced to stay sharp and prevent any waste.

 Earlier in this article, we established that periods of higher protein consumption can be detrimental, but also beneficial in some cases.
 We also established that a ketosis state has many benefits, but can backfire if followed for a prolonged period of time, especially if the gluconeogenesis machinery is not working well and the brain becomes glucose deprived.
 The only reasonable solution in this case is through cycling between many macronutrient ratios to experience all the benefits without the pitfalls.

 This is also true for periods of intermittent fasting and intermittent feasting.
-Intermittent fasting, either implemented as a concentrated feeding window in the day or as a complete fasting day once in a while, is well know for it’s benefits in prolonging lifespan, enhancing immunity and recycling junk proteins.
+Intermittent fasting, either implemented as a concentrated feeding window during the day or as a complete fasting day once in a while, is well known for its benefits in prolonging lifespan, enhancing immunity and recycling junk proteins.
 A less popular concept though is intermittent feasting.
 In such periods, large amounts of fat and carbohydrates can be consumed and benefits are seen in the up-regulation of many hormones, especially hormones produced by the thyroid gland.
-In other words, feasting once in a while is a therapeutic way to tell the body that you aren’t starving, that there is an abundance of food and that all your metabolic systems can work on full speed.
+In other words, feasting once in a while is a therapeutic way to tell the body that you aren't starving, that there is an abundance of food and that all your metabolic systems can work on full speed.